kvnchu2/TinyApp/README.md

 # TinyApp Project

-TinyApp is a full stack web application built with Node, Express, and mongoDB that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a full stack web application built with Node, Express, and MongoDB that allows users to shorten long URLs (à la bit.ly).

 *Note - This application was built for coding bootcamp, but after bootcamp I came back to revitalize this app.